Build a Retail Income Statement Application Using JavaScript Pivot Tables

 Final Report

-Below you have a screenshot of what your Income Statement Report would look like at the end:
+Below, you have a screenshot of what your Income Statement Report would look like at the end:

-Discover more about the opportunities SpreadJS offers, by getting the free trial.
+Discover more about the opportunities SpreadJS offers by getting the free trial.

-If you have any questions or insights you like to share, please post a comment below.
+If you have any questions or insights you would like to share, please post a comment below.
 Thanks!

 Tags: